 Despite the establishment of the Protectorate under Oliver Cromwell, Royalists dated the reign of his son Charles II from the day of his father's execution.

-Henrietta Maria remained in Paris after her husband's death.
+Maria remained in Paris with their youngest daughter, Henrietta Anne Stuart, after her husband's death.
 At one point bringing up her grandson, the young James Crofts, later Duke of Monmouth, the son of the future Charles II and Lucy Walter.

 (1) Charles James, Duke of Cornwall b. & d.
 13 March, 1629.